 Fresh herb and artichoke hummus —yum!
 These ingredients take ordinary hummus up a notch.
 Marinated artichokes are a delectable addition to hummus.
 A 6-ounce jar, with its liquid, is a perfect quantity to use.

-Doesn’t everyone loves hummus?
-It sure does seem that way, evidenced by the fact that it’s become one of the fastest-growing items in the snack food category over the past decade or so.
+Doesn’t everyone love hummus?
+It sure does seem that way.
 Readymade hummus is available almost everywhere, but I still enjoy making my own.
 It’s cheaper, makes a bigger batch, and truth be told, I like the fresh flavor much better.

 - 15-ounce can chickpeas, drained and rinsed